Raymerville – Markville East: Raymerville Drive

 Raymerville Drive is a major collector contour-shaped road that forms the backbone of the community.
 Most of the community residents rely on Raymerville Drive to get them to major arterial roads such as McCowan Road and Main Street Markham.

 Raymerville Drive forms an U-shape, spanning across the community's eastern end to its western end.
 The road connects to Carlton Road on its southwestern end, and Manhattan Drive on its northwestern end.
 The Carlton-Raymerville corridor is one of the most important road corridors in Markham as this corridor spans large portions of the city, including the communities of Unionville and Raymerville - Markville East, and consequently, serves a large population within the city.
+The area's residential character and proximity to key transit routes make it a notable part of Markham's real estate landscape.

 Raymerville Drive has two lanes throughout its entire route, and is part of the Neighbourhood Traffic Calming Zone program.
 The program is put in effect to discourage heavy traffic utilizing the corridor to connect from McCowan Road to Main Street.